uxlaunchpad/designplay/README.md

 After they've worked for a while, the "airports made of cake" activity teaches that random and off-the-wall ideas can sometimes lead to surprisingly novel design solutions.

 Finally, at the end of the day, each group shares their thinking.
 This is an important part of design.
-It's important watching your idea be shared with a greater group and seeing how everyone responds so you can iterate further on the design and improve it further.
+It's important watching your idea be shared with a greater group and seeing how everyone responds so you can iterate further on the design.

 And that's how a Design Play workshop works.